-And don’t forget to use a wash and care duo that’s been designed to help keep your colour vibrant, like the Dove Colour Care Shampoo and Conditioner, which have been formulated for use with dyed tresses, specifically.
+It’s the low maintenance nature of shadowing that’s made it so popular, but don’t forget to use a wash and care duo that’s been designed to help keep your colour vibrant.
+To protect it we recommend using the Dove Colour Care Shampoo and Conditioner, which have been formulated for use with dyed tresses, specifically.